 Our posts on our personal travel blog, Technomadia, about how we kept online became some of our most popular.
 We shared about each new element of our setup, and ended up fielding a lot of questions about cellular, WiFi and satellite (we tried it all over the years!).

-In under three weeks, we had turned that compilation into the first edition of The Mobile Internet Handbook.
-Compared to the current edition, it was a tiny 87 page handbook.
-As soon as we hit the publish button, we had to return to our 'real jobs'.
+In under three weeks, we had turned that compilation into the first edition of The Mobile Internet Handbook, and then we went back to our 'day jobs'.

 A year later, that little handbook, was already seriously out-dated (after all, technology changes rapidly).
 We had a lot of requests to expand it to cover even more topics - and the little Facebook Group we launched to go along with the book was rapidly growing.